Sonnet 524

 I weep for worthy projects left undone,

-I weep for every word of unearned praise.
+I weep for every word of hollow praise.

-I mourn for friends lost to death’s somber night,
+I mourn for friends lost to death’s endless night,

 I mourn the march of seasons passing sweet,

-I mourn the lack of truth in human sight.
+I mourn the lack of wisdom in our sight.

-What matters most is to the soul stay true,
+What matters most is that the soul stay true—

 No idle hand will know fair triumphs wrought;

-Success in not a conquest to be bought.
+Success is not a conquest to be bought;

-The honor lies in struggle and in pain
+True honor lies in struggle and in pain—

 © Loubert S Suddaby.
 All Rights Reserved.